CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/csvs and srgs.md

 another one:
 > `MD: abb/d (II)Lzz; net/minecraft/src/ChunkProviderGenerate/func_73154_d (II)Lnet/minecraft/src/Chunk;`

-this method descriptor contains a class also from minecraft `Lzz;` - you can see how it gets remapped to `Lnet/minecraft/src/Chunk;`. so yeah its kinda "redundant" information
+this method descriptor contains a class also from minecraft, `Lzz;` - you can see how it gets remapped to `Lnet/minecraft/src/Chunk;`. so yeah its kinda "redundant" information

 this version of mcp has 9,386 of them in the client